 Input

 You will receive an array representing the current positions of the horses separated by the pipe symbol: "|".
-The order of the horses is right to left (The one on the far right is 1st and the one on the far left is last).
+The order of the horses is right to left (the one on the far right is 1st and the one on the far left is last).

 After that, you will be receiving 4 types of commands.
 When the program receives "Finish", it should stop executing commands.